Skip to main content

 The previous requirements are the bare minimum of information needed for a Nebraska Certificate of Organization, but you can include other items as well.
 For example, you may include a delayed effective starting date, postponing the day your LLC officially starts.

 You can file your certificate online for $100.
 Filing by mail or in person costs $110.
-It takes 1-2 business days for your Certificate of Organization to be processed.
+It takes about two business days for the state to process your Certificate of Organization.

 Online: